shantoroy/shantoroy.github.io/_posts/2023-01-16-build-a-twitter-scrapper-in-python.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "Twitter is a treasure trove of data, but accessing and analyzing it can be a challenge.
-Our step-by-step tutorial shows you how to build a custom data scraper using Python, so you can easily collect, store, and analyze Twitter data for any purpose."
+excerpt: "Twitter is a popular source of data (tweets), but accessing the tweets can be a challenge.
+Previously I scraped data from Medium.
+In this tutorial, I write how to build a custom data scraper using Python, so we can easily collect and store Twitter data for fur."
 ---